Skip to main content

 Best Practices

-Create policies at different priority levels:
+Create policies at different priority levels to make evaluation and debugging easier:

 • HIGH (90-100): Security/Compliance (sanctions, blocked addresses)